Archive for January, 2006

 Never a Moment’s Peace

 In case you were wondering why your dishes were rattling, it turns out that the Milky Way is “flapping in the breeze”.
-Apparently the Magellanic Clouds, who I always knew were up to no good, have grabbed our galaxy by the dark matter, and are generally making a nuisance of themselves.
+Apparently the Magellanic Clouds, who I always knew were up to no good, have grabbed our galaxy by the dark matter, and are generally disturbing the peace.

 Learn more here.